mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 After the .csv (or .tsv) file is ready, simply upload it to the first window by drag&drop.
 You can submit multiple jobs at one time.
 The result will show up in the next webpage as images with chemical structures, compound names, similarity scores, and molecular weights.
 The Top 10 hits are ranked by similarity scores.
 You can download the result by clicking the “download results” icon.

+## Visualizing your result(s) in the 3D cluster space

+Please click the "Embed in the Moliverse" bar in the upper right side of the result page.
+Wait a while for the Embedding Projector to launch.
+To find your query molecule, please type "query" in the search bar.
+Naturally, your query compound as well as its closest analogues will light up in unique colors.
+To better observe the clustering effect, please click UMAP or TSNE tabs in the lower left window.
+The clusters will manifest, like a flame.

+## Visualizing your 3D cluster space in a VR headset

+Please click here to download the VR movie.
+The VR software will be delivered soon!

 ## References

 To reference the system please citing the papers listed below.
 To ask questions, please post on the user forum.
 We will respond you as soon as we can.